libp2p/specs/gossipsub/README.md

   Nodes later bring the active list to balance with a stabilization protocol.
   Also noteworthy is that only a single `JOIN` message is propagated with a random walk, the remaining joins are handled with normal `NEIGHBOR` requests.
+  In short, the Join protocol is very much reworked, with the influence of GoCast.
+- There is no active view stabilization/optimization protocol in HyParView.
+This is very much influenced from GoCast, where the protocol allows oversubscribing and later drops extraneous connections and replaces nodes for proximity optimization.
-- There is no current active list check in HyParView when deciding to drop nodes; `NEIGHBOR` messages play a dual role in the proposed protocol implementation, as they can be used to retrieve membership lists.
-As a matter of fact, HyParView doesn't replace nodes for proximity optimization purposes either.
+- `NEIGHBOR` messages play a dual role in the proposed protocol implementation, as they can be used to retrieve membership lists.
-- There is no connectivity check in HyParView, but this is incredibly important in world  full of NAT.
+- There is no connectivity check in HyParView and retires with reduced TTLs, but this is incredibly important in world  full of NAT.
 - There is no `LEAVE` provision in HyParView.

 Broadcast protocol: